 Due to the development of the different levels of organization within a single overall system, emergence gives rise to a complex dynamic between the different levels; most notably between the macro and micro levels of the system.

-As a consequence, emergent macrolevel phenomena cannot be described within the vocabulary applicable to the parts.
+As a consequence, you cannot describe the emergent macrolevel phenomena with the vocabulary applicable to the parts.
 The emergent features require new terms and new concepts to categorize them.

-How does it apply to a TMO versus a PMO?
 TMOs do differ very clearly from the traditional PMO.
 Several characteristics distinguish a TMO from a mere PMO.
-Here are three key characteristics:
+Here are three key characteristics among all of them:

-- Working on a complex adaptive system, a TMO also focuses primarily on the interactions between the components of this system over time, space and depth.
+- A TMO focuses primarily on the interactions between the components of this system over time, space and depth.

-For now, if I had to summarize what a TMO is, I would say that a TMO is a sort of farmer who “prepares the ground, plant seeds, then weeds, hoes, and waters the corn, and waits until it is ripe, and then very rapidly harvests”.
+And if I had to summarize what a TMO is, I would say that a TMO is a sort of farmer who “prepares the ground, plant seeds, then weeds, hoes, and waters the corn, waits until it is ripe, and then very rapidly harvests”.

 Do you agree?
 Your contributions to this important question are welcomed here.
 Thank you.